-- Personal watercraft can only be operated by people at least 16 years of age who hold a boat operator's licence.
+- Personal watercraft can only be operated by people over 16 years old who hold a boat operator's licence.
 Special permit holders cannot operate a PWC.

-- The operator and any passengers onboard a personal watercraft must wear a personal flotation device (life jacket) Type 2 or Type 3 at all times.
+- The operator and any passengers onboard a personal watercraft must wear a lifejacket Level 50 or Level 50 s at all times.

-- A personal watercraft can tow another person on the River Murray.
+- A personal watercraft may tow another person.